amitsingh2409/DA225o-Project-AI-Powered-Video-Analyzer/README.md

 context_manager = ContextManager(db)
 qa_engine = QAEngine(db, context_manager, langchain_interface)

-# Ask a question about a specific video
 response = qa_engine.answer_question(
     video_id="unique_id_123",
     query="What is the main topic discussed in the video?"
 )

-# Access the answer
 if response["success"]:
     print(response["answer"])
 else: